zEuS0390/batch-script-cpp-tests/README.md

 Inside the specified folder, there should be a subfolder called `tests`.
 This folder also contains subfolders of test cases.
 Each test case folder contains two text files: `expected_output.txt` and `inputs.txt`.
-Keep in mind that the main C++ source file is also contained in the specified folder, along with the `test.bat` script.
+Keep in mind that the main C++ source file is also contained in the specified folder, along with the `compile.bat` script.
-This batch script is different from the main directory as it handles the compilation of the source file/s and all the test cases.
+This batch script is different from the main directory as it handles the compilation of the source file/s.

 You can copy one of the given examples and create your own.
 Here's the structure:
 ```
 batch-script-cpp-tests.
 │   .gitignore
 │   compare_output.cpp
+│   README.md
 │   test.bat
 │
 ├───addition
+│   │   compile.bat
 │   │   main.cpp
-│   │   test.bat
 │   │
 │   └───tests
 │       ├───test_case_1